-Nice guys of America, we need to talk about sexual assault.
+Nice guys of America, we need to talk about military sexual assault prevention.
 I’m talking to you—the guys who would never, ever support taking sexual advantage of a vulnerable person, yet think #metoo has gone a bit too far.
 The guys who feel a little guilty when they laugh at a Louis C.K. joke, but still think he’s funny.
 And the guys who are decent human beings now but are terrified that they weren’t so decent when they were younger, who worry about whether they could ever find forgiveness and redemption.
 I need to talk to you.

 I understand that it must be truly jarring to consider for a moment that you may have hurt someone.
 That perhaps your past behavior, which wasn’t considered a big deal back then, is not being accepted now.
 Or that you could be held accountable for actions that your friends took, that you never thought were wrong.
 As a sexual violence and harassment prevention educator, I’m sympathetic.
 I understand why a lot of men in America are freaking out right now.
 It probably feels like masculinity itself is on trial, and you’re all scrambling for emotional defense attorneys.

 Over the last 25 years of teaching this subject to military and civilian audiences, most people are unable to process information about what constitutes sexual violence and harassment, because it makes them feel bad.
 I can often see reactions happening in real time while I’m teaching: you make me feel bad, so you must be wrong.
 For them, it’s not about facts; it’s about preserving one’s identity as a good person.
 Cognitive dissonance overwhelms the system—the brain senses an attack, and instinctively responds to preserve the concept of who that person believes themselves to be.
 The Nice Guy Brain cannot handle the combination of two opposing truths—I am a good person and I have hurt someone.